Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 Leather goods · 150+ styles · 4K

-Direct leather product campaigns with the Leather AI Product Photography Generator.
+Direct polished product campaigns with the Leather AI Product Photography Generator.

-Generate polished on-model and product-focused imagery that keeps texture, hardware, shape, and finish in view.
-Direct framing, lens, crop, lighting, background, and style with clicks inside a real application built for fashion teams.
+Generate leather product imagery that keeps material character, shape, and finish in view from PDP basics to campaign selects.
+Direct the shoot with lens, framing, lighting, background, and style controls in a real interface built for fashion teams.
 No studio.
 No samples shipped.
 No prompts.

 • ~$0.55 per image